ni40in/CarND-Traffic-Sign-Classifier-Project/Project_writeup.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32 x 32
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a histogram showing the dictribution of the training set over the categories.
+We can see that it's quite imbalanced with some categories having x10 times more samples than others.
+However, the training still achieved reasonable accuracy so we won't worry too much about equalizing the distribution.

 ![alt text][image1]